royaltm/royaltm.github.io/index.md

 * [em-pg-client](https://github.com/royaltm/ruby-em-pg-client) - a PostgreSQL asynchronous [EventMachine] client (ruby-pg) wrapper.
 * [redis-em-mutex](https://github.com/royaltm/redis-em-mutex) - a cross server-process-fiber [EventMachine] + Redis based semaphore.
-* [z80-rb](https://github.com/royaltm/z80-rb) - a Z80 assembler DSL in ruby, a build system, a [ZX Spectrum] basic parser, and more.
+* [z80-rb](https://github.com/royaltm/z80-rb) - a Z80 assembler DSL in Ruby, a build system, a [ZX Spectrum] basic parser, and more.
 * [Stackless-Ruby](https://github.com/royaltm/Stackless-Ruby) - your recursive calls may no longer fear the wrath of the SystemStackError error!

 [Bash]